 Only online modules will be available for students to study.
-This will also include the two core blended modules which, though usually offered online with a two-week face-to-face, will be fully online for this academic year.
+This will also include the two core modules, Critical Approaches to Evidence and History of Humanitarian Aid, which both include an intensive two week online study period.
 You can find a list of all the modules available via the following link:

 Please note, the list of modules is not definitive and may be updated as and when new modules become available.
 For further information on all of the modules available through the LEAP programme, please visit the external LEAP website.